 Marketing automation has many truths and lies, but how do we segregate the two when there are too many myths surrounding it?
 Although marketing automation is picking up the pace and becoming one of the most reliable tools in today’s marketing world, there are still some issues and problems associated with it.

 Marketing automation can be used significantly for acquiring customers through your website, social channels and emails, all while converting existing ones!
 It can be applied for:

-Five myths about marketing automation and why they are wrong
+5 myths about marketing automation (and why they’re wrong)

 Marketing automation can help you nurture your leads in an ongoing process by synching your strategy throughout your efforts.
 Many businesses know about marketing automation, yet refuse to get involved due to certain misconceptions spread!